 Valor Christian College admits students of any race, color, national, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, gender, disability, national or ethnic origin in administration of its educational policies, admissions policies, financial aid programs, and other school administered programs.
+It does not discriminate based on race, color, gender, disability, national or ethnic origin in administration of its educational policies, admissions policies, financial aid programs, and other school administered programs.
 The College reserves the right to withdraw a student for cause at any time.